 TEA has negotiated a rate with both College Board and ACT, Inc. for school day administrations to cost \$35 per student.
 This rate replaces any prior negotiated rates and will be the cost for every school day assessment administered moving forward.
 This rate is also restricted to the basic assessment and does not include the essay portion.
-The national administration fees will remain the same at \$49.50 for the

-SAT (no essay) and \$52.00 for the ACT (no essay).
+The national administration fees will remain the same at \$49.50 for the SAT (no essay) and \$52.00 for the ACT (no essay).
 The TSIA costs are dependent on the institution that administers the assessment.
-Please note that only the reading and math portions will be reimbursed for each assessment (not writing or essay).
+Please note that only the reading and math portions will be reimbursed for each assessment (not writing or essay) and a student must take both reading and math in order to be eligible.